dojoe/Twonkie/README.md

 ## What's changed compared to the original Twinkie?

  * A bootloader button in addition to the USB_ID pin based bootloader selection.
- * Uses the INA260 part which has an internal sense resistor, which saves space and routing pains.
+ * Uses the INA237 part which supports the higher supply voltages of USB-PD Extended Power Range (EPR)
  * The microcontroller pins are rearranged for easier routing, so you'll need a different firmware.
 Binaries are provided and firmware sources that don't need a full ChromeOS build system will follow soon.
  * The USB-C connectors are attached in a hair-raising straddle mount configuration.
 The way they're soldered to the PCB makes them rock solid though, maybe even more solid than the original Twinkie, and they transfer TB3 20Gbit/s lanes just fine.

 ## Sweet!
 How do I build my own?

 I'm glad you asked!
-Get the board made via the OSH Park link above, or supply the v1.0 Gerbers in this repository to a PCB fab of your choice, get the parts from Digikey or Mouser or what have you, and follow the [Assembly instructions](hw/README.md) to build the device.
+Get the board made via the OSH Park link above, or supply the v2.0 Gerbers in this repository to a PCB fab of your choice, get the parts from Digikey or Mouser or what have you, and follow the [Assembly instructions](hw/README.md) to build the device.
 I recommend ordering a few extra parts: Get one more of each Type-C connector since you're going to modify them in ways that might end up with a broken connector, and generously round up the number of 0402 passives since you're going to drop some of them and you will _never_ find them again :)

+## None of the parts are available 😭 What do I do?

+Here are some ideas about replacements for some parts that are most likely to be unavailable.
+None of these have been tested so you're on your own!

+ * **INA237:** The INA237 is part of a device family and has two siblings with higher specs that TI claims are drop-in replacements: INA228 and INA238.
+ * **STM32F072CB:** For one, the Twonkie has a dual footprint that will fit both the TQFP and QFN variants, i.e. the STM32F072CBT and STM32F072CBU.
+And if you are willing to sacrifice the PD sink functionaliy and only need the sniffer functionality you could also try the variants with 64k flash instead of 128k (STM32F072C8*) and only flash the first half of the firmware binary.
+Other device families than the F072 would require extensive firmware changes so I can't recommend that.
+ * **USB-C plug / receptacle:** These might be a little trickier.
+Basically you need one that's meant for being mounted standing up on a board, has all USB-C pins wired out to L shaped pins and doesn't have any metal mounting prongs protruding into the board plane (or if it has you'll have to cut them off).

+## I am a noob trying to solder and replicate the Twonkie.
+Got any beginner tips?

+The KiCad schematic file contains the vendor part numbers and DigiKey order numbers for each part designator, and I exported the full list into a .csv file too - those are commonly called "Bill of materials" or BOM for short, and [this is the one for Twonkie 2.0](hw/v2.0/twonkie.bom.csv).
+You should be able to punch those part numbers into a parts supplier of your choice (I usually use [DigiKey](https://digikey.com/) but there are plenty others) to find the parts you need.
+If they have parts in stock they'll happily sell you small quantities, though at an increased price.
+Take care to order more of most parts than you need - especially the tiny passives (resistors, capacitors...) are easy to lose during assembly.

+As for reading the schematic, it probably helps to have some familiarity with [USB-PD](https://www.usb.org/document-library/usb-power-delivery) and the [original project description](https://www.chromium.org/chromium-os/twinkie), and then read up on the [device datasheets](ref/) to understand which part does what.

+Having said all that, please be warned that the Twonkie is not exactly a noob project - unless you're already familiar with hand-soldering fine pitch SMT parts you may be in for a frustrating experience.
+Don't let that keep you from trying, but you should know what you're signing up for :)

 # TODOs

  * [x] [Easy-to-build firmware sources](fw)
  * [x] [Assembly instructions](hw/README.md)
  * [ ] Get Twinkie support upstreamed in sigrok/PulseView
- * [ ] Nicer v1.0 photos
+ * [ ] v2.0 photos

 # Similar projects